dilayercelik/dilayercelik.github.io/Transcript.md

   - Coursework Essay: "Confirmation Bias: The Battles of Quantitative and Qualitative Research Cultures" (High 1.1, 78)

-  - Mixed Research Methods Lab Report: "Juror Decision-Making: Pre-Trial Detainment and Rational Inferences" (NA)
+  - Mixed Research Methods Lab Report: "Juror Decision-Making: Pre-Trial Detainment and Rational Inferences" (TBA)

 - **Language and Cognition**

-  - Exam Essay 1: "Language is Multimodal: Evidence from Production, Reception and Development" (NA)
+  - Exam Essay 1: "Language is Multimodal: Evidence from Production, Reception and Development" (TBA)

-  - Exam Essay 2: "The Role of Projections and Multimodal Signalling in *Seamless* Turn-Taking" (NA)
+  - Exam Essay 2: "The Role of Projections and Multimodal Signalling in *Seamless* Turn-Taking" (TBA)

 - **The Psychology of Individual Differences (Intelligence, Personality, Genes-Env Interactions)**

-  - Exam Essay 1: NA
+  - Exam Essay 1: TBA

-  - Exam Essay 2: NA
+  - Exam Essay 2: TBA

 - **Language and Communication**

   - Narrated Poster: "Do Fake News Have Distinguishables Features?"
-Evidence from Emotional Valence and Writing Style & Machine Learning Detection Approaches (NA)
+Evidence from Emotional Valence and Writing Style & Machine Learning Detection Approaches (TBA)

 ---
 ## 2019/20: First Year